Download Football Manager 2018 Barcelona Tiki Taka Possession Tactics; Emulating Pep Guardiolas Positional Play

-As detailed in the appendix about the player roles of tiki taka the key attributes for such a playing style revolves around the ability to read the game (anticipation) make good (correct) decisions through out the match and be a team player who can be calm under pressure and make intelligent decisions despite fatigue.
+As detailed in the appendix about the player roles of tiki taka the key attributes for such a playing style revolves around the ability to read the game (anticipation) make good (correct) decisions throughout the match and be a team player who can be calm under pressure and make intelligent decisions despite fatigue.
 On the other hand, I can’t hide the fact that it’s important that the players know each other very well before having any hopes of seeing good movements and interchange of positions.

 The majority of general training is set to improve the players tactical intelligent.
-I spend an high amount of team training on Tactical at any club I’m managing.
+I spend a high amount of team training on Tactical at any club I’m managing.
 Apart from the Tactical team training, which I consider as the basis of the clubs development plan I also tend to set an equal focus on Ball Control, because of the importance of improving technique and first touch, and Attacking to improve vision, off the ball and passing.
-But here it may be natural to believe that passing is improved together with first touch and technique as real life training drills evolving around the ability to control the ball also has an element of passing.
-Since it’s impossible to know which training drills the players do, I favour to focus 50% on ball control and Attacking apart from Tactical.
+But here it may be natural to believe that passing is improved together with first touch and technique as real-life training drills evolving around the ability to control the ball also has an element of passing.
+Since it’s impossible to know which training drills the players do, I favor to focus 50% on ball control and Attacking apart from Tactical.

-Some would also claim that positioning is also an important part of the play, especially in terms of pressing and therefor Defending should be at least be prioritized to some degree, but I rather have my team focus 30% on Ball Control and Attacking and then follow Josep Guardiola’s philosophy to practice defensive organization and positioning when building out from the back prior to one game per month just to ensure the players doesn’t forget that important element of play.
+Some would also claim that positioning is also an important part of the play, especially in terms of pressing and therefor Defending should be at least be prioritized to some degree, but I rather have my team focus 30% on Ball Control and Attacking and then follow Josep Guardiola’s philosophy to practice defensive organization and positioning when building out from the back prior to one game per month just to ensure the players don’t forget that important element of play.